yaoxin1995/kvm-helloworld-amd-snp-intel-tdx/README.md

 ### Environment

 I only tested the code on Ubuntu 18.04, but I expect it to work on all KVM-supported x86 Linux distributions.
 Please file an issue if you find it's not true.

+### SEV-SNP Extension
+Make sure you have the rw root of /dev/sev.

+Use compile.sh script to compile the example code:
+./compile.sh example

+Then run the code with:
+./hypervisor.elf ./enarx-shim-kvm ./kernel.bin